esha-sohail/red-sea-fisheries-sustainability/README.md

 Analyzing 70+ years of reconstructed fisheries catch data to assess the sustainability of Saudi Arabia's Red Sea fishery — trends in catch volume, species concentration, unreported/illegal fishing, discards, and economic value.

-Inspired by ongoing research into data-driven approaches to Red Sea fisheries and aquatic food system sustainability (e.g. KAUST's work in this space).
+Inspired by ongoing research into data-driven approaches to Red Sea fisheries and aquatic food system sustainability.

 ---